carsonwoods/systems-programming-book/README.md

 their work locally.

 Use the `runestone preview` command to compile your changes locally.
 Most warnings can be ignored.
-If the project does not build for whatever reason, please open an issue.
+If the project doesn't build for whatever reason, please open an issue.

 Once the project has been built, start a local server using the `runestone serve` command.